Reimagine, Re-envision, and Reinvest

-Our District is committed to delivering on a promise of Excellence for All!
-To help us achieve this goal, we are beginning a journey to Reimagine, Re-envision, and Reinvest in our students and school facilities.
+Our journey to Reimagine, Re-envision, and Reinvest in our students and school facilities is underway.
 This effort is driven by a number of important factors and we believe that we have a responsibility to our students, staff members, and community to investigate all options as we consider the factors impacting this conversation.
 These include:

 - ever-increasing pressure on funding streams to support facility needs and improvements,

 - the possibility of needing new school facilities,

 - necessary changes within the learning environment, and

 - the location of District families within the community.